Operation Safehaven (1944–1948): Ireland

-Operation Safehaven after the war
+Project Safehaven after the war

 After the second world war ended, the responsibility of restoring assets recovered during the war by the Allies in Germany and other neutral nations was carried out.
 This was a complex task as looted gold and other assets were difficult to trace.

 Limitations of the Operation

-Operation Safehaven was plagued with weaknesses from its conception.
-The directives given to the FEA, State and Treasury departments in 1944 regarding the aims, objectives, procedures, scope and depth of Operation Safehaven were exceptionally broad, vague and unclear.
+Project Safehaven was plagued with weaknesses from its conception.
+The directives given to the FEA, State and Treasury departments in 1944 regarding the aims, objectives, procedures, scope and depth of Project Safehaven were exceptionally broad, vague and unclear.
 This resulted in large quantities of intelligence all being equated to have the same worth and usefulness and subsequently all pieces of intelligence were investigated into lightly and quickly, rather than deciphering the most useful intelligence and conducting an in-depth investigation into a lead.

-The size and scope of Operation Safehaven was another contributing factor to its lack of success.
+The size and scope of Project Safehaven was another contributing factor to its lack of success.
 By July 1944, more than 12 taskforces across 8 different agencies were involved in the operation.
 This included 5 FEA branches; the Office of Economic Programs, General Council Office, Special Areas Branch, Branch Blockade Division and Economic Intelligence Division.
 It also included the Department of State, the Department of War, The Department of Treasury, the Office of Censorship, the Office of Strategic Services, the FBI and the Office of Naval Intelligence.
 The operation as a result produced hundreds of files and intelligence inquires, an excessive amount of information that spanned across 6 continents.
 Effective communication and collaboration across this extensive network of agencies was virtually impossible and resulted in major inefficiencies.

 Major discourse that existed between the FEA, the State Department and the Department of Treasury also diminished Operation Safehaven's capacity for success.
 The FEA and the Department of Treasury sought a punitive peace; an approach that intended to punish and weaken Germany as a consequence for their actions during the war while the State Department wanted to keep Germany powerful but pacified.
 These conflicting attitudes created a power struggle in the US government as each agency fought for control of the operation.
 These politics sabotaged the operation from within by restricting efficiency and directing the focus of the department officials away from Safehaven's objectives.